What you will need:

 These easy steps:

-In a large heavy-bottomed skillet, brown the lamb cubes in oil on high heat… remove and set aside.
+In a 5-quart Dutch oven, brown chicken pieces in oil on high heat… remove, drain excess fat, and set aside.

 About the main ingredient: